Stacking in a Higher Interest Rate Environment

 At the foundation of any discussion about return is the risk-free (RF) rate, which is the rate of return earned for investing in a theoretical, riskless asset.
 Although the risk-free rate doesn’t actually exist, a typical proxy is the yield of U.S. Treasuries, since those are as close to “risk-free” as an investor can get.

 Intuitively, for any investor to make an investment in anything that is not riskless, they would require the expected return on that investment to be higher than the risk-free rate (this is not strictly true, as insurance instruments offer an obvious counter-point, but is sufficiently true for most investments).
 Put simply: the investor expects to get paid to be willing to bear the risk.
-As we have been known to say, “No Pain, No Premium”.
-Generally speaking, if a risky asset has an expected return lower than the risk-free rate, the price of that asset should come down such that the expected return goes up and properly compensates the investor.
+As we have been known to say, “No Pain, No Premium.”
+Generally speaking, if a risky asset has an expected return lower than the risk-free rate, the price of that asset should come down such that the expected return goes up and properly compensates the investor for the risk taken.

 Figure 1: Expected Returns on Cash, Bonds, and Equities